 A cohort study compared the results of ovarian reserve tests (FSH and E2 on Day 3, FSH on Day 10, and clomiphene citrate challenge test (CCCT)) between 44 women with RPL and 648 infertile controls (without a history of RPL).
 Day 3 FSH was lower in women with RPL compared to the controls, while the results for the CCCT, E2 and FSH on Day 10 were similar between the groups.
 The incidence of diminished ovarian reserve in women with RPL was 18%.
 Delivery rates after 1-year follow-up were similar between the groups and poor in women with an abnormal CCCT test (0/8 RPL women and 5/117 controls) (Hofmann et al., 2000).
-Incidence of diminished ovarian reserve in RPL was 18%.

-In contrast, no difference was found in FSH levels, measured in early follicular phase, between 42 women with RPL and 42 controls with male or tubal infertility (Bussen et al., 1999).
+In contrast, no difference was found in FSH levels, measured in early follicular phase, between 42 women with RPL and 42 controls with male or tubal infertility (Bussen, et al., 1999).